-Colvard Farms Development Company, LLC is applying to Chatham County for approval of a modification to the Conditional Use Permit approved in March 2001 in order to add approximately 14 acres and 14 lots, bringing the total number of lots approved to 145.
-The impervious surface for the development with the addition of these 14 acres and 14 lots is 11%.
-Net density for the subdivision is 1.63 acres per lot with a total of 145 lots.
+Colvard Farms Development Company, LLC is applying to Chatham County for approval of a modification to the Conditional Use Permit approved in March 2001 in order to add approximately 1 acre and 1 lot, bringing the total number of lots approved to 146.
+By adding this 1 acre and 1 lot, we also request sketch design approval which includes three lots from a previously approved Phase VII.
+In addition, there will be no need for the thirty foot perpetual access easement approved in Phase VII since this 1 acre parcel has been purchased by F. Neal Hunter.

+The impervious surface for the development with the addition of this 1 acre and 1 lot is 11.06%.
+Net density for the subdivision is 1.62 acres per lot with a total of 146 lots.

-As part of this application, we present a lot layout for Phase VII of the development.
+As part of this application, we present a lot layout for Phase VIII of the development.
 Please refer to the original application for a Conditional Use Permit submitted on December 18, 2000 for details of the overall site.